 Helpful Companion for Plants Carrots

 There are many plants that can help carrots grow better.
-From improving the soil, repelling pests, or even forming protection for your carrots.
+From improving the soil, repelling pests, or even forming protection for them.

 They also need at least 4-6 hours of sun a day, and the tops of the roots need to be kept underground until they’re ready to pick.

 If they’re exposed to the sun before they’re ripe, the exposed end will be inedible.
-With this in mind, let’s go over common carrot companion plants.
+With this in mind, let’s go over common carrot companions.

 - Tomatoes.
 Tomatoes not only improve the flavor of carrots, but the solanine they put into the soil will repel certain insects.
 The only issue is they can stunt growth slightly.

-- Chives improve flavor, making carrots sweeter.
+- Chives improve flavor, making them sweeter.
 Just don’t plant near beans.

-- Alliums such as garlic, shallots, scallions, leeks, as well as chives are all wonderful for repelling pests like the carrot rust fly, beetles, and aphids.
+- Alliums such as garlic, shallots, scallions, leeks, as well as chives are all wonderful for repelling pests like rust fly, beetles, and aphids.
 However, onions will compete for nutrients.

 - Parsley if left to flower attracts beneficial insects like hoverflies, which eat pests and are wonderful pollinators.

-- Radishes if planted at the same time can help loosen the soil for carrots.
+- Radishes if planted at the same time can help loosen the soil.
 They are picked sooner so once they’re ripe you get better soil for your carrots and increased yield.

-- Lettuce grows well next to carrots.
+- Lettuce grows well next to them.
 It helps prevent weeds and keeps the soil cooler.
 This can help prevent nematodes.

 - Brown Mustard and buckwheat both can help prevent wireworms if you plant before your carrots are in.